 - Air source heat pumps can become unworkable when temperatures plummet to freezing, necessitating a back-up heating option such as an electric furnace.

-- Geothermal heat pump prices are relatively high.
-It costs about $11,000 to $26,000 for an average home, including installation.
+- Geothermal heat pump prices are relatively high, costing from about $11,000 to $26,000 for an average home, including installation.

 - Heating energy costs increase as the outside temperature falls.

-Heat pumps are more efficient than other heating systems because instead of converting electricity or fuel into heat, heat pumps transfers the warmth stored in the air or ground to heat the home.
-However as mentioned earlier this efficiency is lost in colder climates as the temperature goes below freezing.
+Heat pumps are more efficient than other heating systems because instead of converting electricity or fuel into heat, heat pumps transfer the warmth stored in the air or ground to heat the home.
+However, as mentioned earlier, this efficiency is lost in colder climates when the temperature goes below freezing.